onlinejavaclass/onlinejavaclass.github.io/data/archive/solid-principal/lsp.md

 Suppose we were building the payment module for our eCommerce website.
 Customers order products on the site and pay using payment instruments like a credit card or a debit card.

+When a customer provides their card details, we want to
+- validate it,
+- run it through a third-party fraud detection system,
+- and then send the details to a payment gateway for processing.

+While some basic validations are required on all cards, there are additional validations needed on credit cards.
+Once the payment is done, we record it in our database.
+Because of various security and regulatory reasons, we don’t store the actual card details in our database, but a fingerprint identifier for it that’s returned by the payment gateway.